-- The duty first aider: If they are not at the medical desk, they can be contacted on extension 1032 or mobile number 07938571435 or via reception. - In the event of a pupil feeling unwell during a lesson, they should be sent to the duty first aider accompanied by another pupil or adult and a medical note should be sent with them explaining the issue. - If a child or adult needs medical assistance resulting in being unable to walk to the central surgery, a staff member may send someone to take to the school reception to alert them that there is a medical emergency and a duty first aider is required. - In the event of a change, e.g. duty first aider is away, the School secretary should be informed. - A list of qualified first aiders is displayed on the medical notice board in the medical room and a copy is held by The Head of Pastoral and by the Human Resources Dept. Any Qualified First Aid trained Staff Member should first treat the pupil/staff and then inform medical of any treatment to avoid unnecessary movement of casualties. - All qualified first aiders per building are listed on a notice next to the first aid box.
+- The duty first aider: If they are not at the medical desk, they can be contacted on extension 1032 or mobile number 07938571435 or via reception. - In the event of a pupil feeling unwell during a lesson, they should be sent to the duty first aider.
+Prep pupils should be accompanied by another pupil or adult and a medical note should be sent with them explaining the issue.
+Senior pupils are only escorted if they are feeling dizzy or at the teacher's discretion. - If a child or adult needs medical assistance resulting in being unable to walk to the central surgery, a staff member may send someone to take to the school reception to alert them that there is a medical emergency and a duty first aider is required. - In the event of a change, e.g. duty first aider is away, the School secretary should be informed. - A list of qualified first aiders is displayed on the medical notice board in the medical room and a copy is held by The Head of Pastoral and by the Human Resources Dept. Any Qualified First Aid trained Staff Member should first treat the pupil/staff and then inform medical of any treatment to avoid unnecessary movement of casualties. - All qualified first aiders per building are listed on a notice next to the first aid box.